book page

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.

-Themes include programming, graphics, javascript, shader, ray-tracing, plus context from life, live, poem, oliver.
+Themes include programming, graphics, javascript, shader, ray-tracing, plus context from life, love, three, writing.

 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.